The-Veterans-Lounge/utah-veterans-lounge/docs/components/event-system.md

 1. Designer
    This is the main visual interface where you build your site.

-You use sections, containers, div blocks, and elements (like text, images, buttons).
+You use sections, containers, div blocks, and elements (like text, docshots/images, buttons).

 Think of it as a drag-and-drop version of HTML/CSS.

 2. CMS (Content Management System)
    Webflow lets you define collections like Events, Blog Posts, or Team Members.

-Each collection has custom fields (like date, title, image).
+Each collection has custom fields (like date, title, docshots/image).

 You can then bind collection data to your design using Collection Lists or Collection Pages.